modernben/forge-docs/1.0/resources/network.md

 - Be owned by the same user.
 - Be within the same region.

-Once you have granted access from one server to another, you may access the other sever via its private IP address.
+Once you have granted access from one server to another, you may access the other server via its private IP address.

 ## Firewalls

 You can configure and manage your firewall from within the Forge dashboard via the **Network** tab on the server's management dashboard.
 Firewalls are used to open ports on your server to the Internet.
-For example, when using FTP, you may need to open port `21`.
+For example, when using FTP you may need to open port `21`.

 For added security, you can restrict opened ports to specific IP addresses.